35percent/cayman-blog/_posts/2017-11-28-screening-concrete-soldiers.md

 The screening will be followed by performances from beatboxer BELLATRIX and poet POTENT WHISPER, followed by a discussion.
 Tickets are available online here: [http://concretesoldiers.uk/8dec.html](http://concretesoldiers.uk/8dec.html)

-Thanks to all of our supporters and look forward to seeing you at the screening on 8th Dec.
+Thanks again to everyone for their ongoing support and look forward to seeing you at the screening on 8th Dec.

+_Beverley_